 \section{Magnetogenesis from nonminimal coupling to gravity}

 Let us now consider the Abelian gauge field nonminimally coupled to gravity in the Jordan frame.
 The corresponding part of the action has the form:

-where the first term is the free gauge (Maxwell) Lagrangian while the second and third terms describes the kinetic and axial nonminimal coupling with the corresponding dimensionless coupling constants $\kappa_{1}$ and $\kappa_{2}$ respectively.
+where the first term is the free gauge (Maxwell) Lagrangian while the second and third terms describe the kinetic and axial nonminimal coupling with the corresponding dimensionless coupling constants $\kappa_{1}$ and $\kappa_{2}$ respectively.
+Note that in our convention for the metric signature, $R=-6(\dot{H}+2H^2)<0$ is always negative during inflation.
+Then, the effective gauge coupling of any charged matter field is rescaled by a factor of $[1+2\kappa_1 (-R)^n/M_{p}^{2n}]^{-1}<1$ for positive $\kappa_1$.
+Therefore, in order to avoid the strong coupling problem, we fix the sign of $\kappa_1$ to be positive.
+On the other hand, the sign of $\kappa_2$ may be chosen arbitrarily.
+For the sake of definiteness, we also take it positive.
 The integer $n$ is a free parameter of model.
 The case with $n=1$ for purely Starobinsky inflation was considered in Ref.~\cite{Savchenko:2018}, while for purely Higgs inflation it was studied in Ref.~\cite{Sobol:2021}.

-Note that there are also another ways to couple the gauge field to gravity, e.g., by its coupling to $R_{\mu\nu}$ or $R_{\mu\nu\alpha\beta}$ with different possibilities to contract the indices.
+Note that there are also other ways to couple the gauge field to gravity, e.g., by its coupling to $R_{\mu\nu}$ or $R_{\mu\nu\alpha\beta}$ with different possibilities to contract the indices.
 Moreover, it is even \textit{necessary} to consider the combination of terms with $R$, $R_{\mu\nu}$, and $R_{\mu\nu\alpha\beta}$ with specific coefficients in order to avoid the ghost instabilities in the theory (see, e.g., Ref.~\cite{Jimenez:2013}).
-However, during inflation, the equation of state is close to vacuum-like, $P\simeq -\rho$, where the difference between these cases is proportional to the slow-roll parameter $\epsilon$.
-Therefore, $T_{\mu\nu}\approx \rho g_{\mu\nu}$, which immediately implies form the Einstein equations that $R_{\mu\nu}\propto R g_{\mu\nu}$.
+However, during inflation, the equation of state is close to vacuumlike, $P\simeq -\rho$, where the difference between these cases is proportional to the slow-roll parameter $\epsilon$.
+Therefore, $T_{\mu\nu}\approx \rho g_{\mu\nu}$, which immediately implies from the Einstein equations that $R_{\mu\nu}\propto R g_{\mu\nu}$.
 Moreover, for de Sitter spacetime $R_{\mu\nu\alpha\beta}\propto R(g_{\mu\alpha}g_{\nu\beta}-g_{\mu\beta}g_{\nu\alpha})$.
 These relations reduce all possible couplings to a single case in any given order in $R$, which is represented by Eq.~(\ref{action-GF-gen}).

 We consider only the case when the backreaction of the gauge field on the evolution of the scalar fields and scale factor during inflation can be neglected.
 This allows us to use the same conformal transformation of the metric as in the previous section in order to switch to the Einstein frame.
-Moreover, we may use the unperturbed Friedmann and Klein-Gordon equations in order to describe the evolution of the universe during inflation.
+Moreover, we may use the unperturbed Friedmann and Klein-Gordon equations in order to describe the evolution of the Universe during inflation.

 In the Einstein frame, we obtain the following gauge-field action:

 where all contractions are now performed by means of the new metric $\bar{g}_{\mu\nu}$.
 The kinetic and axial coupling functions $I_{1,2}$ have the form: